-Transferring points to partner programs usually nets you the most value per point, and it’s typically our favorite way to redeem our own personal points.
-For example, the 60,000 point signup bonus is often enough to cover a round-trip flight to Europe.
+Transferring points to partner programs usually nets the most value per point, and it’s typically our favorite way to redeem our own points.
+For example, the 60,000 point signup bonus is usually more than enough to cover round-trip flights to Europe.

 That’s why a flexible rewards card like the Chase Sapphire Preferred is the perfect option for getting started.

 With co-branded hotel or airline cards, you’re stuck with the points you earn.
 For instance, earning 80,000 American miles or Hilton points means you can only redeem your points through those brands.
 But, what happens if you find a better deal from another airline or hotel?
 You’re still stuck with those points.

 Thankfully, Chase points are transferable to 13 different partner programs.
 They can also be used to purchase travel experiences through the portal, making them a lot more flexible than points and miles offered by individual brands.